sylyoung/DeepTransferEEG/README.md

 **News**: The implementation for DPL (paper currently under review) will be updated once when the papers are accepted.
 They are all implemented under this identical framework for easier reproduction.

+## for Newbie
+If you are unfamiliar with deep learning, EEG decoding, Python, go [here](https://github.com/sylyoung/DeepTransferEEG/blob/main/easy_demo/EEGNet_demo.py) for a one-file demo with VERY detailed comment for an easy start of the complete pipeline of EEG decoding

 ## EA

 If you just want to know how Euclidean Alignment was done, go [here](https://github.com/sylyoung/DeepTransferEEG/blob/main/tl/utils/utils.py#L475)